billdinger/OwaspTop10Examples/README.md

 # A7 - Insufficient Attack Protection.
 Our methods are simply rejecting invalid input in our controllers by using ModelState.IsValid checks and then just returning BadRequest.
 To properly prevent attackers from keep attacking we can add (for example) a max bad request filter on a per action level.
 Once a limit is reached all requests will be dumped.
-This simple filter is implemented in the Filters\BadRequestFilter.cs
+This simple filter is implemented in the Filters\BadRequestFilter.cs and applied on UsersController.cs Delete method.

 # A8 - Cross-Site Request Forgery
 Our users controller Edit method doesn't have [ValidateAntiForgeryToken] marked, making it vulnerable to a CSRF attack.
 This is fixed in all other